Can stone call to blood? Can resonance be found in the lifeless stone that answers to the pulse inside one's heart?

 Her father gestured to the table.
 “Almost everything else is just travel supplies, food, clothes better for travel.
 The bag has an enchantment to be stronger than normal and also lessen weight.
 It is a stable resonance, so it shouldn't cause problems and it won't burn unless you get into a magic battle.”

 At the suggestion of battle, she found herself looking at the strange violin again.
 The case itself looked different than anything she had seen before, the opening was on the side and it had a large latch that looked flat but also secure.

 He pulled her into a hug.
 “I'm going to miss you.”

 Her mother came up.
 “Lin, take this.”

-Linsan broke free of the embrace to take a hair pin from her mother’s hands.
+Linsan broke free of the embrace to take a hair pin from her mother's hands.
 It was relatively plain looking but heavy.
+The tip had an intricate flower and a name engraved along the side along with a year.
 She stared at it a moment and then looked up.
-“This is your reward piece for Strangers in the Gale!”
+“This is your award for Strangers in the Gale!”

 Siam smiled and plucked it from Linsan's palm before reaching up and setting it in place in her daughter's hair.
 “There are some things money can't buy.
 I can't offer much, but you might find some solace from the plays and shows that travel around.
 Bring them this.
 Almost anyone will recognize it.”

 Tisin was holding onto her emotions better than Siam, but Linsan could tell she was also on the edge of breaking down.
 Her fingers were shaking as she pushed the tins in place and pulled back.